cknoll/git-voting/README.md

 ### Result and Remarks

 1. After the voting interval is over the GR contains $n1 votes, where $n1 <= $N and the difference is assumed to have voluntarily not voted.
 It also contains $n2 confirmations where  0 <= $n2 <= N. If all users acted as they should we have $n1 = $n2.
+2. The CT-A is needed only for confirmation of VTA (see below).

 ## What could go wrong and what happens then?